greyltc/put-arch-onto-disk/README.md

 1. The first boot of the installed system does some setup tasks automatically.
 You should have internet for that.

 ## Usage
-You can run the script remotely like this:
+This one line will fetch and run the script:
 ```
 S=put-arch-onto-disk sudo -E bash -c 'curl -fsSL -o /tmp/$S.sh https://raw.githubusercontent.com/greyltc/$S/master/$S.sh; bash /tmp/$S.sh; rm /tmp/$S.sh' |& tee archInstall.log
 ```
-Or with a local copy like this:
+Or if you clone the repo you can run it from a local copy like this:
 ```
 sudo -E ./put-arch-onto-disk.sh |& tee archInstall.log
 ```
-prefix new definitions for any variables you'd like to override.
+you'll need to prefix new definitions for any variables you'd like to override.
 The [recipes](README.md#recipes) section has a bunch of examples of this.
-[Here are the variables](README.md#variables) you can override to tune your Arch install.
+Look in the script for variables you can set and their defaults.

 ## Recipes
 Here are some fun combos of environment variables to use when running the script.